bprinty/iso/README.rst

 ========
-jade
+iso
 ========

-Jade is a python package aimed at simplifying the development and deployment cycle associated with building machine-learning models.
+iso is a python package aimed at simplifying the development and deployment cycle associated with building machine-learning models.
 It enables much more mental clarity during the process of designing a learning algorithm by allowing developers to easily compartmentalize the problem they’re working on.

 Features:
 - Ability to define modular data transformations that become a part of your model.
 This helps developers stay organized during the model building process, and makes transitioning models across developers painless.